 In 1997, his book Whatever Happened to ...?: The Ultimate Sequels was published with more such tales.
 Adrian has also written the new AA guides to Venice (2007) and Brussels (2008) and contributed to Michelin's Singapore guidebook (2009).
 For Dorling Kindersley Adrian has contributed to the Eyewitness Guide to Brussels and Bruges (2009) to DK's Make The Most of Your Time on Earth (2010) and the new Eyewitness Guide to Great Britain (2014).

 Wishdaughter is now available for download on Amazon Kindle.
 Islands in the Desert, its parallel sequel was published in September 2012 and is now available for download.
-During 2013 Adrian took time out to third and final book in this series, Faithful in My Fashion which will be published in 2014.
+During 2013 Adrian took time out to write the third book in this series, Faithful in My Fashion which will be completed at the end of 2014.

 After that his next project is a new book of humour, The Fat Ballerina and Me.

 Adrian was a BBC producer for twelve years, where, amongst various series and single plays, he produced the television adaptation of Kingsley Amis' The Old Devils.

 For these productions, he won numerous national and international awards [Smith/Kline 1982 / Sony 1985 / BAFTA Cymru 1991 / Golden Gate 1993 / BAFTA Cymru 1993 / Celtic Film Festival 1994 / New York Festivals 1994 / Sony 1995], before turning to full-time writing and broadcasting.
 In 2007 he won the Special Award for Opera Journalism, given annually by the Fondazione Festival Pucciniamo, Italy.
 In 2013 Adrian won Runner Up in the Italian Tourist Board Awards for his travel journalism and in 2014 he won Best Travel Article in a Magazine